wtsi-medical-genomics/snoopy/docs/source/loading_data.rst

     Several sets of sequence files/candidate variants
         My BAM files are local
-            Use batch mode and load files within the browser My BAM files are on a remote server with HTTP/S access Use batch mode and load files from remote HTTP My BAM/CRAM files are on a remote server without HTTP/S access
+            Use batch mode and load files from the local file server My BAM files are on a remote server with HTTP/S access Use batch mode and load files from remote HTTP My BAM/CRAM files are on a remote server without HTTP/S access